B1gB0ss21/CSC340-Team4/doc/GamerBridge SRS.md

 ### 1.2 Product Scope
 “GamerBridge” is a web-based platform designed to help video game developers showcase their games and receive feedback from customers.
 The system is a web-based application that creates an environment for producers and consumers of video games to connect.
 Video game developers are able to connect with a larger population of people and receive more immediate feedback of their products.
 Over anything, we want to create a comfortable user experience as well as providing a healthy environment.

-Describe the purpose of the SRS and its intended audience.

 ### 1.3 Definitions, Acronyms and Abbreviations